 Amazon announced a new initiative today called Project Zero.

 Essentially, it provides a self-service to brands and private label sellers to remove counterfeit listings.
-Previously, you would need to report an issue to the Amazon Seller Support.
-The team would then start investiagion process and take action.
+Previously, you first had to report an issue to the Amazon Seller Support.
+The team would then start the investiagion process and take action.
 The Project Zero empowers sellers and eliminates the need to contact Amazon support.

 However, it doesn't let you automatically discover counterfeits or hijackers.
 Meaning, the discovery process of counterfeits and hijackers still remains manual.
 For PRO sellers and merchants with a lot of products, manual monitoring is a time-consuming task that you could theoretically spend your entire day doing.

 Bindwise closes this gap.
-The Project Zero in combination with Bindwise Alerts drives manual tasks related to the elimination of counterfeits to zero.
+The Project Zero in combination with Bindwise Alerts takes manual tasks related to the elimination of counterfeits to zero.

 This sounds like a step in the right direction.
 There is no way Amazon could ever adequately police the marketplace, and deal with all the reported infringement and reported violations.
 There are just too many scammers out there, and more to take their places when they do get removed.

-You might think: "so, it looks like another “invitation-only” program for giant brands to eliminate the small guys.
+You might think: "it looks just like another “invitation-only” program for giant brands to eliminate the little guys.
 I’m sure the big guys will start by wrecking the RA guys first."
 Definitely, this might be a case and soon get weaponized and used to attack competitors.
 Without further prediction, let's wait what the future brings.